 If you have any questions about getting solar panels on your farm, contact Allen Reynolds and he can get you into contact with someone at Red Renewables.
 Don't hesitate to let us know if you have any ideas for future Poultry Biosecurity topics as well!
-Allen can be reached at 800-608-3755 or at Allen@SouthlandOrganics.com.
+Allen can be reached at email@example.com or 800-608-3755.

 This blog was written by Izy Dobbins, Southland Organics' Marketing Manager.
 Izy has devoted her education and career to communicating science-related topics.
 With an enthusiasm for sharing accurate and honest content relating to science and agriculture, she ensures Southland Organics' publications are as informative as they are interesting.
 Izy graduated from the University of Georgia with a bachelor's degree in advertising, minors in both Spanish and environmental health science and a Certificate in Sustainability.
 She has been working at Southland Organics since 2021.
 Learn more about Izy here.